-In the following cases of alleged misconduct by a faculty member, the chancellor, after consulting with the president of the university and the president of the Faculty Senate or the Faculty Senate Executive Council, may invoke an expedited procedure to accomplish termination or suspension without pay, with comprehensive due process procedures to be offered after termination or suspension without pay:
+In the following cases of alleged misconduct by a faculty member, the chief academic officer, after consulting with the chancellor, the president, and the President of the Faculty Senate or the Faculty Senate Executive Committee (or campus equivalent), may invoke an expedited procedure to accomplish termination or suspension without pay, with comprehensive due process procedures to be offered after termination or suspension without pay:

-- a. alleged misconduct involving (i) acts or credible threats of harm to a person or university property, including, without limitation, sexual harassment or other sexual misconduct; or (ii) theft or misappropriate of university funds, property, services, or other resources, or - b. indictment by a state or federal grand jury, or arrest and charge pursuant to state or federal criminal procedure, for (i) a felony; or (ii) a non-felony directly related to the fitness of a faculty member to engage in teaching, research, service, or administration a. a written notice of the charges;
+- a. alleged misconduct involving (i) acts or credible threats of harm to a person or university property, including, without limitation, sexual harassment or other sexual misconduct; or (ii) theft or misappropriate of university funds, property, services, or other resources, or - b. indictment by a state or federal grand jury, or arrest and charge pursuant to state or federal criminal procedure, for (i) a felony; or (ii) a non-felony directly related to the fitness of a faculty member to engage in teaching, research, service, or administration